becherers7/blockchain-backend-example/README.md

 ### Instructions

-1. After downloading the rep - you'll have to configure a .env file which takes in the following:
+1. After downloading the repo - you'll have to configure a .env file which takes in the following:
    - DB connection variables for postgres:
      - DB_USER
      - DB_PASS